Trump Says US Has Carried Out 'Very Successful' Strikes on Iranian Nuclear Sites, Including Fordow

-US President Donald Trump says the US military struck three nuclear sites in Iran -- Fordow, Natanz, and Esfahan -- and the aircraft that carried out the mission already are on their way back to the United States.
+US President Donald Trump the US military struck three nuclear sites in Iran -- Fordow, Natanz, and Esfahan -- in a potentially risky move to join Israel in its effort to destroy Iran’s nuclear program after diplomacy failed to get Iran to return to the negotiating table.

+Trump announced the "very successful attack” on social media, saying US bombers had hit nuclear sites at Fordow, Natanz, and Esfahan.

 “We have completed our very successful attack on the three Nuclear sites in Iran, including Fordow, Natanz, and Esfahan," Trump said on June 21 in a post on social media.